 Step 2.
 After you import the MKV file, a window will pop up and ask you to change resolution, frame rate or other parameters.
 When you are done, click on Finish.
 Then the file will be placed on the timeline automatically.

 Step 3.
-Place the cursor to where the first clip should end.
+Place the cursor where the first clip should end.
 Under the Editor, click the Split into parts button (looking like a razor) located in the Cutting and Splitting tab.
 The program will split the MKV file into two parts.
 Delete the clip you want to get rid of.

 Step 4.
 Finally, press on Export project to export the MKV file without watermarks.